 Alejandra has a B.A. in economics from the San Pablo Bolivian Catholic University and a diploma in quantitative methods for economic analysis from the Bolivian Private University.
-At INESAD Alejandra works in a project to strengthen research on economic development in Bolivia and manages a project website which provides information to support an informed dialogue on decent jobs creation for the Bolivian workforce.
+At INESAD Alejandra works in a project to strengthen research on economic development in Bolivia and manages a project website that provides information to support an informed dialogue on decent job creation for the Bolivian workforce.
 She is co-founder of REDES-UCB (a student journal) and has been a teacher’s assistant in microeconomy I, microeconomy II and general economics.
 Before joining INESAD she worked as a research assistant at IISEC-UCB (Instituto de Investigaciones Socio-Económicas).
-Her areas of research are gender economics, labour economics and social justice.
+Her areas of research are gender economics, labour economics, and social justice.

 Andrea Villarreal.
 Coordinator of research and evaluation at Grupo FARO in Ecuador

-Andrea’s areas of expertise include the quantitative evaluation of public policies (impact evaluation), macroeconomics, economic policy analysis, public budgeting and development economics.
+Andrea’s areas of expertise include the quantitative evaluation of public policies (impact evaluation), macroeconomics, economic policy analysis, public budgeting, and development economics.
 Prior to joining Grupo FARO in Ecuador, she was director of economic affairs (2017) and national director of decentralised autonomous governments (2012-2015) at the Ministry of Economy and Finance of Ecuador.
 Additionally, she has worked as a researcher at the International Institute of Finance in Washington DC and at the Catholic University of Ecuador.
 Andrea holds a master’s degree in public administration from the London School of Economics and Political Science; a master in finance and risk management from the Universidad Andina Simón Bolívar – UASB, and a B.A in economics from the Catholic University of Ecuador.

 Anna Bugmann.
 Master’s student in environmental sciences and agro-economics at ETH Zurich in Switzerland

 Anna is a master’s student in environmental sciences and agroeconomics at ETH Zurich.
 She has a B.A. from the Université de Lausanne.
-Between her studies she spent a total of one and a half years in east and Southeast Asia, in education and agriculture-related internships.
+Between her studies, she spent a total of one and a half years in East and Southeast Asia, in education and agriculture-related internships.
 Anna has a strong interest in sustainable supply chain management and aims to work in supporting and promoting policies of ethical international trade.

 Ayomi Nanayakkara .
 Human resource executive at the Centre for Poverty Analysis (CEPA) in Sri Lanka

 Ayomi Nanayakkara has a B.A. in entrepreneurship and management from the Uva Wellassa University, Sri Lanka.
 She is currently following a master’s in labour relations and human resource management at the University of Colombo, Sri Lanka.
 Ayomi has over five years’ experience in human resource management in the private sector and development agencies.
-She is currently human resource executive of the Centre for Poverty Analysis (CEPA), a Sri Lankan think tank.
+She is currently human resources executive of the Centre for Poverty Analysis (CEPA), a Sri Lankan think tank.

 Beth Wheaton.
 Senior lecturer at Southern Methodist University and CEO at Equip the Saints in the USA

 Beth holds an M.A. and PhD in economics from Temple University and an M.S. in international business and trade from Grambling State University.
-She is an economics senior lecturer at Southern Methodist University (SMU), and the founder and CEO of Equip the Saints, a non-profit consultancy that works to strengthen non-profit organisations worldwide and to equip world changers to fulfil their personal missions.
+She is an economics senior lecturer at Southern Methodist University (SMU), and the founder and CEO of Equip the Saints, a non-profit consultancy that works to strengthen non-profit organisations worldwide and to equip world changers to fulfill their personal missions.
 Beth is a researcher on child labour, the economics of human trafficking, the economics of human rights, including capital punishment, violence against women, asylum seekers, terrorism, child abuse, genocide, hate, and gun violence.
 In early 2019 she published the book The Economics of Human Rights.

 David Gomez Alvarez Perez.
 Professor at Universidad de Guadalajara and executive director of Transversal Think Tank in Mexico

 David has a PhD/MPhil in public administration from New York University (NYU); a MSc in public policy from the London School of Economics and Political Science (LSE); a BA in public administration from El Colegio de México.
-He is coordinator and coeditor of Steering of the Metropolis, a UN Habitat publication on metropolitan governance.
-He has held high-level positions in Mexico’s public sector, led and participated in civil society organisations and has worked for international organisations as a consultant.
+He is the coordinator and co-editor of Steering of the Metropolis, a UN Habitat publication on metropolitan governance.
+He has held high-level positions in Mexico’s public sector, led and participated in civil society organisations, and has worked for international organisations as a consultant.
 He is executive president of Transversal, a think tank based in Guadalajara, Mexico

 Eric Baghdasaryan.
 Local economic development manager at the American Fund for Armenian relief and co-founder of Sahman NGO in Armenia